revelytix/backbone-nestify/README.md

 #### Function

-For maximum matching capability, a JavaScript Function can be used.
+For maximum matching capability, a JavaScript predicate Function can be used.

 ```javascript
 var len=3;